- Who is Australian Secure Capital Fund?

 Funds invested with ASCF are lent to borrowers seeking short term loans and are secured by a registered 1st or 2nd mortgage over the borrower’s property.

-ASCF then pays investors a fixed monthly return from the interest earned on these loans ranging from 5.00% to 8.09% per annum depending on the term of the investment and which of our three funds you choose to invest in.
-Click here to view our investor rates.
+ASCF then pays investors a monthly return from the interest earned on these loans of up to 7.75%* per annum depending on the term of the investment and which of our three funds you choose to invest in.
+Click here to view our investor targeted distribution rates.

 Our directors have been in the private lending loan market since 1997 using funds from high net worth individuals as well as their own personal funds.

-In 2016 Australian Secure Capital Funds Ltd was established to provide the same opportunities to retail investors as we were offering our high net worth individual clients.
+In 2016 ASCF was established to provide the same opportunities to retail investors as we were offering our high net worth individual clients.

 We understand what investors are looking for when choosing where to invest their hard-earned funds.

-Our mortgage funds ASCF Premium Capital Fund, ASCF Select Income Fund and ASCF High Yield Fund are less susceptible to property market cycle fluctuations due to the short-term nature of the loans we provide being 2 to 6 months with a maximum loan term of 24 months for ASCF Premium Capital Fund and 12 months for ASCF Select Income Fund and ASCF High Yield Fund.
-This means our funds are highly liquid and enable us to offer our investors short term investments of 3 months all the way through to 12 months.
+Our mortgage funds ASCF Premium Capital Fund, ASCF Select Income Fund and ASCF High Yield Fund provide short term loans; minimum 1 month with a maximum loan term of 24 months for ASCF Premium Captial Fund and 12 months for ASCF Select Income Fund and ASCF High Yield Fund.
+This allows us to better manage our funds’ liquidity and enables us to offer our investors short term investments of 3 months all the way through to 24 months.

 Our PDS prohibits us from making loans to any ASCF Directors, shareholders, or associated entities.